Now look, I really don't intend to sound no at all or even though I do.

 Every sentence is contradictory.

-We are prepared to send a small number of additional American military advisors, up to 300 to assess how we can best train, advise, and support Iraqi security forces.
+We are prepared to send a small number of additional American military advisors up to 300 to assess how we can best train, advise, and support Iraqi security forces.

 Then the United States will not pursue military options to support one sect inside of Iraq at the expense of another.

-There are they are one side.
+They are one side.

 And then there's no military solution inside of Iraq.

-Certainly not one that is led by the U.S. This, folks, is non-sequitur after non-sector.
+Certainly not one that is led by the U.S.

-This is this is this is absolutely ludicrous.
+This is absolutely ludicrous.

 None of this put together makes any sense.